The Best Lizards for Handling: Species That Welcome Your Touch

 best lizards for handling

-Handling can be stressful for the lizard, and some lizards even drop their tails when they are stressed or frightened.
+Handling can be stressful for a lizard, and some lizards even drop their tails when they are stressed or frightened.
 Other lizards will scratch and bite if they feel threatened, even if they have a very docile nature.

-Good Handling Practices
+Good Lizard Handling Practices

 Humans carry bacteria and parasites on their hands that can be toxic to reptiles.
-We are also much larger than lizards and can handle them too roughly and drop them easily.
-Lizards, on the other hand, have sharp claws and teeth that can cause serious damage to humans if they are frightened or stressed.
+We are also much larger than lizards and can unintentionally handle them too roughly or even drop them.

 Proper Hygiene